NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 be able to install older versions of ISIS if a failure is found.
-To do so, follow the ISIS installation instructions, but create a new conda environment (not the one with your current ISIS), and right before you would run ``conda install isis3``, run ``conda search isis`` to find all of the versions of ISIS available for installation.
+To do so, follow the ISIS installation instructions, but create a new conda environment (not the one with your current ISIS), and right before you would run ``conda install isis``, run ``conda search isis`` to find all of the versions of ISIS available for installation.
-For example, if you wanted to install ISIS 3.9.0, and it is available in the ``conda search isis`` listing, you can run ``conda install isis3=3.9.0`` (to install that specific version of ISIS) and then follow the remainder of the ISIS installation instructions.
+For example, if you wanted to install ISIS 4.1.0, and it is available in the ``conda search isis`` listing, you can run ``conda install isis=4.1.0`` (to install that specific version of ISIS) and then follow the remainder of the ISIS installation instructions.

 In closing, running the Stereo Pipeline executables only requires